‘Fresher’ than a guy off a boat

 PROGRESSION POINTER 1 – Only you know your own strengths!
 A vital life skill is to make calculated decisions yourself, but that does not mean that you should rule out other people’s opinions completely.

-I also began to realize after my second year at university that certain people have their own method of studying.
+I also began to realise after my second year at university that certain people have their own method of studying.
 Just because you see one individual studying in the library from midday until midnight does not mean that method is the right one for all!

 PROGRESSION POINTER 2 – Find the times and routines in the day where you are most awake and most able to concentrate.
 Do not study straight hours if nothing is going in, take those 15 minute breaks to have a chat…trust me as they will make a significant difference!